richnicholls-ABSR/richnicholls.github.io/README.md

 # richnicholls.github.io
-This is my coding portfolio site
+This is where I save my code